 Uhuru Peak, the top of Kilimanjaro, is not the tallest summit in the world.
 But for just one morning, at sunrise, I was the tallest person on the African continent.
 Not because I climbed Kilimanjaro, but because I grew up.

-Alex graduated in May after studying history and consumer psychology at Pennsylvania.
+Alex graduated in May after studying history and consumer psychology at the University of Pennsylvania.
 He now works at a boutique artist services company in New York that specializes in hosting VIP events.

 When he enrolled in Climbing Kili, Alex said he wanted to challenge himself with something he didn’t think he could do.

 “I think the confidence I gained has helped me in every aspect of my life—socially, academically, and now career-wise,” he said.

 Interested in an experience like Alex’s next year?
 Get the gift of an experience this year with Unwrap Rustic.